 Drinking water from the stream felt like nectar.
 So clean and tasty.
 You can fill your bottles at 4 places along the way.
 First after 3kms, near the Bhimas rock.
 Second, at Bhatru mane.
 Third, at the forest checkpost.
 Fourth, at a stream just before kal-mantapa.

-First in the visit list was the Avalanche – A steep & breathtaking climb of 35 hairpin bends with deep valley covered by thick white snowy clouds on one side led us to the Queen of hills- Udagamandalam a.k.a.
+First in the visit list was the Avalanche, a steep & breathtaking climb of 35 hairpin bends with deep valley covered by thick white snowy clouds on one side led us to Udhagamandalam a.k.a.
 Ootacamund a.k.a.
 Ooty.
-Without wasting much time amidst the maddening crowd of tourists there, we drove down another set of 34 hairpin curves- 25 kms further from Ooty to reach the forest checkpost of Avalanche..
-Thick rainforests on either sides, bumpy waterlogged pot-holes, scenic view of backwaters of the Emerald dam at every turn accompanied us all the way till the start point of the eco-tour..
-Once there, we hired the forest jeep for a 24 kms drive through the Shola forests- It was indeed a BEAUTIFUL place 🙂
+Without wasting much time amidst the maddening crowd of tourists there, we drove down another set of 34 hairpin curves- 25 kms further from Ooty to reach the forest check post of Avalanche.
+Thick rainforests on either side, bumpy waterlogged potholes and scenic view of the Emerald dam backwaters at every turn, accompanied us all the way till the start point of the eco-tour.
+Once there, we hired the forest jeep for a 24 kms drive through the Shola forests- A place that was BEAUTIFUL.

-Our cars were parked at the Singara checkpost, beyond which only jeeps/SUVs can be used to reach the cottages.
-This 3 km ride was a GRAND welcome in itself: Our road was blocked by herds of elephants, bisons and deers.
-These encounters took our excitement to a soaring high..!!
+We parked our cars at the Singara check post, beyond which the roads are drivable only with a 4WD/SUVs to reach the cottages.
+Two Mahindra Jeeps were arranged by the cottage guys itself.
+This 3 km ride from the Singara check post to our cottage was a GRAND welcome in itself: Our road was blocked by herds of elephants, bison and deer.
+These encounters took our excitement to a soaring high…!!

-After a quick round of dinner, we all got ready for the highlight of the trip- The night safari: at 00.00 hrs in the night, who can believe if we say we drove in an open jeep into the heart of the national park in search of a tiger that was feasting on its latest kill..??
-And once there, the screeching monster engines haulted, lights were switched off- Not even the moon; only the open sky with the twinkling stars guided us through.
-The only 2 sounds we could hear: The chirping of the crickets & the pounding of our anxious hearts..
+After a quick round of dinner, we all got ready for the highlight of the trip- The night safari: at 00.00 hrs. in the night, who can believe if we say we drove in an open jeep into the heart of the national park in search of a tiger that was feasting on its latest kill..??
+Our safari guide and his clients had been lucky to get this rare sighting on the previous night.
+And once we were there in the middle of the forest, the screeching engines of our jeep halted, lights were switched off.
+It was a new-moon day.
+So, there was no moonlight even, only the open sky with the twinkling stars guided us through.
+The only 2 sounds we could hear were that of the orchestra of the cicadas and the pounding of our anxious hearts.
 What we all discovered right there, in the middle of nowhere was “ETERNAL BLISS”.
 Even after a thorough search through the remotest corners of the grassland, we could not find the tiger until 2.00.a.m.
-We were definitely sad about the fact, but the bumpy ride in itself was worth it all…….!!!
-We did spot a few other animals though..!!
+Although we spotted a few other animals, we were definitely sad about the fact.
+But the bumpy ride to the forest and back was an experience in itself that was all worth it!

-Next morning, we were greeted by the excellent view of the Blue mountains through the window glasses..
-We all jumped up for the guided walk along the stream lining the boundary of the reserve area..
-We captured some rare fauna line the Nilgiri langurs, Malabar grey hornbill, Malabar giant squirrel, pea-fowl etc. in our machine-gun-sized cameras..
-The climb to the tree top house is also worth a mention that gave us a good view of the forest around..
-It was afternoon already by then and we had to pack up for the return journey… 😥
+Next morning, we were greeted by the excellent view of the Blue mountains (Nilgiris hills) through the window glasses.
+We all jumped up for the guided walk along the stream, lining the boundary of the reserve area.
+We captured some rare fauna like the Nilgiri langurs, Malabar grey hornbill, Malabar giant squirrel, peafowl etc. in our machine-gun-sized cameras.
+The climb to the tree top house is also worth a mention that gave us a good view of the forest around.
+It was afternoon already by then and we had to pack up for our return journey towards Bangalore.

-Unlike what happens usually on a return journey, all the 9 of us were jumping off our seats every 100 yards until we crossed Bandipur: We encountered atleast 24 elephants including a herd with a new born, atleast 20 peacocks all set to open up their feathers as it had started to drizzle, sounder of wild boars etc. Truly awesome 🙂
+Contrary to the normal boring return journeys when all are usually exhausted and silent, all the 9 of us were jumping off our seats every now and then, until we crossed Bandipur: We encountered at least 24 elephants including a herd with a new born, at least 20 peacocks all set to open up their feathers as it had started to drizzle, sounder of wild boars etc.

-This is ONE trip I would love to do all over again and that time, it would be for a longer stay here… in the cradle of mother nature..
-Just one FANTASTIC trip 🙂
+For someone who finds peace in nature, this was a magical trip!
+This is that ONE trip that I would love to do all over again and that time, it would be for a longer stay here… in the cradle of mother nature.

 The Plan :